-We will purchase 90,018,042 appreciation warrants (including appreciation warrants represented by ADWs) as are validly tendered.
+We will purchase 90,018,042 appreciation warrants (including appreciation warrants represented by ADWs) in the offer, or such lesser number of appreciation warrants (including appreciation warrants represented by ADWs) as are validly tendered.
 The 90,018,042 appreciation warrants we are offering to purchase represents approximately 86.73% of our 103,790,945 outstanding appreciation warrants, which includes 30,708,913 appreciation warrants (including appreciation warrants represented by ADWs) held by our subsidiaries and 4,217,516 appreciation warrants (including appreciation warrants represented by ADWs) held by two of our employee pension funds over which we exercise investment discretion.
 We intend for our subsidiaries and these employee pension funds to tender all their appreciation warrants and ADWs in the tender offer at the minimum purchase price of Ps5.10 per appreciation warrant (U.S.\$ equivalent of Ps25.50 per ADW).
 If more than 90,018,042 appreciation warrants (including appreciation warrants represented by ADWs) are validly tendered and not properly withdrawn, all appreciation warrants (including appreciation warrants represented by ADWs) tendered at or below the selected purchase price will be purchased on a pro rata basis, except for "odd lots" (lots held by beneficial owners of fewer than 100 appreciation warrants or 20 ADWs), which will be purchased on a priority basis.